pyusb/pyusb/docs/tutorial.rst

 `Tower of Babel <http://en.wikipedia.org/wiki/Tower_of_Babel>`__ of the USB libraries [#]_.
 How does PyUSB deal with it?
 Well, PyUSB is a democratic library, you may choose whichever library you want.
 Actually, you can write your own USB library from scratch and tell PyUSB to use it.
+But you are probably better sticking with libusb 1.0.

 The ``find`` function has one more parameter that I haven't told you.
 It is the ``backend`` parameter.
 If you don't supply it, it will be used one of the builtin backends.
 A backend is an object inherited from ``usb.backend.IBackend``, responsible to implement the operating system specific USB stuff.
-As you might guess, the builtins are libusb 0.1, libusb 1.0 and OpenUSB backends.
+As you might guess, the builtins are libusb 1.0 (default), libusb 0.1 and OpenUSB (deprecated) backends.

 You can create your own backend and use it.
 Just inherit from ``IBackend`` and implement the methods necessary.
 You might want to take a look at the